 - The number of restaurants falling into insolvency has increased by 25% in the last year, according to accountancy firm UHY Hacker Young.
 New research published shows that 1,412 UK restaurants collapsed in the year to the end of June 2019; the highest number of insolvencies since at least 2014.

-- The Ivy Collection has revealed details of its first standalone Ivy Asia restaurant, launching in London’s St Pauls this winter.
+- The Ivy Collection has revealed details of its first standalone Ivy Asia restaurant, launching in London’s St Pauls on Monday 18 November.
 The Richard Caring-backed bar and restaurant group has taken on Jamie Oliver’s former Barbecoa unit, which will receive a full facelift with Ivy Asia's eye-catching interior set to include a fluorescent pink entrance floor and a pink pagoda.

 - YO! has launched its first full-service restaurant concept this week at London's Westfield White City shopping centre.
 YO!
 Kitchen offers 40 Japanese-inspired sharing plates including curry, ramen and a sashimi 'pizza', and is the next phase in the brand’s movement away from its famous conveyor belt sushi.
 A second YO!
 Kitchen will open in Dundrum, Ireland next month.

 - A restaurant operator is being sought to take over Kensington Roof Gardens, once one of London’s best-known party venues.
 Landlord CKL has jointly appointed P-Three and Cushman & Wakefield to find a tenant for the 14,511sq ft space and 0.6 acre rooftop garden.
 It says the vision is to create a ‘sunrise to sunset offer’ providing an ‘evolving experience’.